WES Credential Evaluation for Colombian Degrees: What to Expect

 | Master's degree | 135 |

-The difference between a 2-year diploma assessment and a 4-year Bachelor's assessment is 29 CRS points.
-For many Colombian applicants at the margin, those 29 points are the difference between waiting indefinitely and receiving an ITA.
+The difference between a 2-year diploma assessment and a bachelor's-level assessment is 22 CRS education points.
+For many Colombian applicants at the margin, those points can materially affect competitiveness.

 How the Main Colombian Degree Types Are Assessed